Integrate your typeform with Google Analytics 4

-You can easily add your Google Analytics tracking code to any of your typeforms, in order to track visitor behavior and demographics.
-Have questions after setting up the integration?
-Check out these FAQs!
+You can easily add your Google Analytics tracking code to any of your typeforms, to track visitor behavior and demographics.
+The Typeform and Google Analytics integration lets you track when a question has been passed or when a typeform has been submitted.

 Warning!
 You can't track Payment questions due to legal reasons, so it is currently not possible to use Google Analytics if you have a Payment field in your typeform.